ad-world/AndrewKeyValueStore/README.md

 # Andrew Key Value Store
+- This README is outdated, as the program now uses websockets instead of RPC.
+I will update the README soon <3
 - A distribued key value store that uses semantics based on the Andrew File System (developed at Carnegie Mellon University).

 ## Contents